Rideshare Accident Liability

 - Period 3: The customer is in the vehicle.
 If the driver is involved in an accident at this point, the rideshare company provides liability coverage.
 Uber and Lyft provide up to $1 million in addition to limited coverage for any damage to the driver’s vehicle.

-If you were involved in a rideshare accident, your best course of action is to hire a rideshare accident lawyer in Chicago.
+If you were involved in a rideshare accident, your best course of action is to hire a rideshare accident lawyer in St. Louis.
 An attorney will work to get you the maximum amount of compensation for your injuries and negotiate with the rideshare company’s lawyers to ensure they don’t swindle you out of what you deserve.

-- The other person owed a duty of care (following the rules of the road, obeying all traffic laws, etc.).
+- The other person owed you a duty of care (following the rules of the road, obeying all traffic laws, etc.).

 - You were injured as a result of their breach of duty, and those injuries were directly caused by the accident.